-SCROLL DOWN TO REGISTER
+SCROLL DOWN TO PURCHASE THE RECORDING

 This interactive workshop, meant for nonprofit board members and Executive Directors, will take participants through an exercise through lens of Empathy Centered Design.
 The aim is to analyze the user experiences of leaders from nondominant identities and identify barriers and failure points that prevent them from serving at their highest potential.
 You will learn how principles and methods from product design can be applied to nonprofit board experience design, with a specific focus on racial equity practices.